SerhiiKryvoshei/window/README.md

 ## 7. Implementation of tabs

 It also switches the active tab and its style. (class after_click)

+## 8. Timer implementation

+Set any deadline for now.

+## 9. When you click on an image

+When you click on any of the eight pictures - it opens full screen with a translucent, dark background.
+When you click on the substrate, everything disappears.
+There are a lot of implementation options here.
+Layout of separate blocks is forbidden.
+Implementation is up to you, but do everything via JS.

 ## 10. If the user is on the page for more than 60 seconds